 Lullington Road, Coton-in-the-Elms, DE12 8EP Coton in the Elms Derbyshire

 DirectionsStart at: Coton Wood, Lullington Road, Coton-in-the-Elms, DE12 8EP

 Use with map OS Explorer 245 The National Forest

 Points of Interest

-Lullington has the distinction of being the most southerly village in Derbyshire.
+Lullington is the most southerly village in Derbyshire.
 The Colville Arms is named after Charles Robert Colville, former Lord of the Manor and MP for Lullington in the mid 1800s.

-Lullington Wood was planted in the grounds of Lullington Park Cricket Club in 1998.
-Old parkland trees have been retained and views to no fewer than seven church spires are enhanced by appropriate planting of native species.
-Information boards on site explain how Charles Colville planned to build a hall here in 1850 but got no further than laying the foundations and terraces before he changed his mind and altered an existing building in the village to create a grand hall.
-The foundations can still be seen to this day.
+Charles Colville planned to build a hall here in 1850 but got no further than laying the foundations and terraces before he changed his mind and altered an existing building in the village to create a grand hall.
+The foundations can still be seen.

-Netherseal was recorded in the Domesday Book as being a wooded area on the edge of the Ashby Woulds and the trading routes, the Walton Way and the Salt Way ran through the parish.
-Sir Nigel Gresley, designer of The Mallard steam locomotive, which held the world speed record of 126mph in 1938, is buried in the churchyard.
+The Domesday Book records Netherseal as being a wooded area on the edge of the Ashby Woulds, with the trading routes of Walton Way and Salt Way running through the parish.